Both share information and experiences. Both promote learning. And both have John Parker.

 Find out more about how Cornell University is using Boomi to build and maintain its connected campus: Read the case study.

-You’re quite active in the Boomi community, right?
+You’re quite active in the Boomi community.
+What is the scope of your involvement?

 For example, the University of Minnesota is going through a major transition to Boomi, and I spoke with their director at Boomi World about what they’re doing.
 He also came to my presentation on best practices, and he wanted some examples of how our error handling went.
 He even went as far as giving me a user ID on their Boomi platform, so I could copy the template and put it into an integration pack or process library — we haven’t decided yet.
 But it will be something we’ll put in a shareable format so that all of our sub-accounts and Boomiverse can install this common error-handling methodology.